-- 1. Token Deployer: This is the party responsible for deploying the security token's smart contracts. - 2.
-ABC Corporation: This entity represents any company seeking to issue security tokens. - 3.
+- 1. Factory Deployer: This is the party responsible for deploying the Library smart contracts and the Onchain T-REX Factory smart contract. - 2.
+Token Deployer: This is the party responsible for deploying the security token's smart contracts. - 3.
+ABC Corporation: This entity represents any company seeking to issue security tokens. - 4.
 Trusted Claim Issuer: This party handles the issuance of claims to identity contracts (e.g., a third-party KYC provider).
-The Trusted Claim Issuer has the token issuer's confidence, and all token owners must possess claims signed by this entity. - 4.
-Investors: These are the owners of security tokens who are authorized to trade tokens amongst themselves.
+The Trusted Claim Issuer has the token issuer's confidence, and all token owners must possess claims signed by this entity. - 5.
+Investors: These are the owners of security tokens who are authorized to trade tokens amongst themselves